Is Life’s Abundance Dog food an appropriate diet for Great Danes? Keep reading to hear our life abundance dog food review.

 ‘No Recalls’ is a red flag.

-Recalls are a positive sign that a brand is making efforts to uphold standards and mitigate formulation and production issues within their product.
+Recalls are a positive sign that a brand is making efforts to uphold standards and mitigate formulation and production issues within its product.

 A brand with no recalls, that wishes to uphold that record for marketing purposes is likely to ‘hide’ minor formulation and quality control problems instead of recalling them publicly.

 In other words, ‘no recalls’ is NOT a key indicator of quality and safety.
-Recalls can happen for a number of reasons and many are not actually catastrophic.
+Recalls can happen for several reasons and many are not catastrophic.

 Many breeders who promote and profit from this product will offer a more robust health guarantee to buyers who keep their puppies on this food.

-Some will even require that the food and/or supplements are purchased, no matter what.
+Some will even require that the food and/or supplements be purchased, no matter what.

 The health guarantee and breeder support may become ‘void’ if the food’s auto shipment is turned off, and these breeders may even require that you return the puppy to them if you don’t support their food commission scheme.